 - While ginger tea may be an effective aid for morning sickness, it is recommended that pregnant women check with their doctor before using it regularly.
 As is often the case with any herbal product, it is also not recommended for women who are breast-feeding.

 - Large amounts of fresh ginger may irritate the mouth, esophagus and stomach.
 Some recommendations advised not exceeding 4 grams of the fresh herb daily.
-Ginger tea side effects would not generally be a problem here as you are not ingesting the whole herb.
+Ginger tea side effects would not generally be a problem here with homemade ginger tea as you are not ingesting the whole herb.

 Making the Tea at Home